 Other matters outside of our authority include:

-If Council proceeds: In most cases, Council contacts the licensee who is the subject of the complaint and requests the licensee submit a written statement along with any supporting documentation and/or come in to Council's office for an interview.
+If the Insurance Council proceeds: In most cases, the licensee or former licensee who is the subject of the complaint is contacted to submit a written statement along with any supporting documentation and/or attend an interview.

-If a complaint or inquiry falls outside Council’s authority: If possible, Council will direct you to an appropriate organization or person that may be able to assist in resolving the problem.
+If a complaint or inquiry falls outside the Insurance Council’s authority: If possible, you will be directed to an appropriate organization or person that may be able to assist in resolving the problem.
 You may find information on other resources here.
-If you request, Council may refer the matter on your behalf to another regulator with the authority to review the matter, such as the BC Securities Commission or BC Financial Services Authority (BCFSA).
-Council is unable to make referrals directly to insurers.
+In some cases, we may refer the matter to another regulator with the authority to review the matter, such as the BC Securities Commission or BC Financial Services Authority (BCFSA).
+Insurance Council is unable to make referrals directly to insurers.